oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 - External users accept invitations.
 - An anonymous access link is created or changed.

-OneDrive for Business Notification Design Decisions for all agencies and implementation types.
+OneDrive for Business Notification Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 User notifications | Configured | Notifications will be configured to provide users with relevant information.

-OneDrive for Business Notification Configuration applicable to all agencies and implementation types.
+OneDrive for Business Notification Configuration applicable to all organisations and implementation types.

 Configuration | Value | Description
 --- | --- | ---